ptagseth/kanoa-software/docs/APPENDIX/System Functions/system.kanoa/system.kanoa.schedule/system.kanoa.schedule.updateScheduleBlockExceptions.md

 <PurpleBox>This function requires <b>KanoaOPS</b> module</PurpleBox>
 <HeaderBox header="Description">
     Updates schedule block exceptions when an event block's startDate gets updated.
-This function is private and only gets called by updateScheduledEventTime and updateScheduleBlock (kanoaScheduler).
+This function is private and only gets called by updateScheduledEventTime and updateScheduleBlock.
 </HeaderBox>
 <HeaderBox header="Syntax">
     <b>updateScheduleBlockExceptions(scheduleBlockId, newStartDate, userId)</b>